1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 3. Where can wireless carriers install small cells?

 Wireless carriers will be able to install on both City-owned and third party (e.g. PGE, Pacific Power, etc.) poles across the City.
 The initial release of City poles will include certain streetlight poles, but not signal poles or ornamental poles.
 Carriers will need to comply with PBOT and City of Portland standards in order to be approved to begin installation.
 Additionally, small cells may be attached to structures on private property.

 The Federal Communications Commission (FCC) regulates interstate and international communications by radio, television, wire, satellite, and cable in all 50 states, the District of Columbia and U.S. territories.
 An independent U.S. government agency overseen by Congress, the FCC is the federal agency responsible for implementing and enforcing law surrounding wireless communications facilities.

 Private Wireless Telecommunications Carriers will be applying to install their wireless communications facilities in the City of Portland.
 For more information, please visit their individual sites.

 The Portland Bureau of Transportation has adopted interim administrative rule TRN-10.44 - Vertical Infrastructure in the Public Right-of-Way that governs wireless communications facilities in the City of Portland.

 The Office for Community Technology (OCT) is responsible for the franchise process for wireless carriers and regulating macro cell sites.

 For questions or more information, email firstname.lastname@example.org

-Interim Administrative Rule for Vertical Infrastructure in the Public Right-of-Way
+TRN-10.44 - Vertical Infrastructure in the Public Right of Way

 Interim Intake and Review Process